 - Regional analysis of China's Belt and Road Initiative (BRI), particularly how energy is as a tool to further broader geopolitical & geoeconomic objectives

-I am an active member of the Energy and Environment Specialty Group of the American Association of Geographers, and play a leadership role in a network of scholars focused on small hydropower research.
+I serve on the executive board of the Energy and Environment Specialty Group of the American Association of Geographers, and the scientific advisory committee for the CAES Energy Policy Institute, and play a leadership role in a network of scholars focused on small hydropower research.

 - 2016 Recognition Award, Asian Geography Specialty Group Graduate Paper Competition, Association of American Geographers Annual Meeting

 - 2015 Best Panel Award, University of Oregon Graduate School Research Forum, Panel Organizer and Presenter, Water: Our Planets Most Valuable Resource

 - 2014 President’s Award for best PhD Student Paper, Association of Pacific Coast Geographers Annual Meeting, Tucson, Arizona